Tide: Biological rhythms

 The approximately 12-hour and fortnightly tidal cycle has large effects on intertidal and marine organisms.
 Hence their biological rhythms tend to occur in rough multiples of these periods.
 Many other animals such as the vertebrates, display similar circatidal rhythms.
 Examples include gestation and egg hatching.
 In humans, the menstrual cycle lasts roughly a lunar month, an even multiple of the tidal period.
 Such parallels at least hint at the common descent of all animals from a marine ancestor.

 Other tides

+Internal tides

 When oscillating tidal currents in the stratified ocean flow over uneven bottom topography, they generate internal waves with tidal frequencies.
-Such waves are called internal tides.

-Shallow areas in otherwise open water can experience rotary tidal currents, flowing in directions that continually change and thus the flow direction (not the flow) completes a full rotation in 12 1/2 hours (for example, the Nantucket Shoals).

-In addition to oceanic tides, large lakes can experience small tides and even planets can experience atmospheric tides and Earth tides.
-These are continuum mechanical phenomena.
-The first two take place in fluids.
-The third affects the Earth's thin solid crust surrounding its semi-liquid interior (with various modifications).

 Lake tides

 Large lakes such as Superior and Erie can experience tides of 1 to 4 cm, but these can be masked by meteorologically induced phenomena such as seiche.
 The tide in Lake Michigan is described as 0.5 to 1.5 in or 1+3/4 in.
 This is so small that other larger effects completely mask any tide, and as such these lakes are considered non-tidal.